Crousus/senty-kafka/adr/0003-updated-project-setup-and-orchestration-vs-choreography.md

 ## Consequences

-1. Separation of concerns: The scraper service will only be responsible for processing orders and will not need to be concerned with how the orders are assigned to it.
-This separation of concerns will make the system more modular and easier to maintain.
-2. Fault tolerance: The project-manager service will be more strongly becoming a single point of failure because of its "orchestrating" role.
-However, with the decoupling of services, the system will be more fault-tolerant as services can continue to operate independently if one service fails.
+1. Centralized control: The orchestration approach provides centralized control over the workflow, which can simplify the management of complex processes.
+2. Performance and scalability: The orchestrated approach may introduce performance bottlenecks and affect scalability, particularly if the project-manager service becomes overwhelmed with tasks.
+Careful planning and monitoring of the system's performance will be required to mitigate these concerns.
+3. Modularity: The updated project setup with the addition of the checkout service further modularizes the system, making it easier to maintain and evolve individual components.